 Beneficial Owner Information

-The RBO will hold detailed information of all beneficial owners with a 25% or more stake in a private company, trust, industrial and provident society or other applicable entity.
+The RBO will hold detailed information of all beneficial owners with more than a 25% stake in a private company, trust, industrial and provident society or other applicable entity.
+In general, where no beneficial owners can be identified, the names of the directors / senior managers or anyone else that exerts a dominant influence in the company must be filed instead as the “beneficial owners”.
 The following information is required to be filed with the RBO in respect of each beneficial owner (must be a natural person):

 - Company / Society Name